 (4) Advisory.
-Executive Vice President/CFO, Vice President for Academic Affairs, Vice President for Student Affairs, Vice President for Government and Military Relations, Vice President for Information Technology, Vice President for External Affairs, Benefits Specialist, and one representative from Human Resources/AAO.
+Executive Vice President/CFO, Vice President for Academic Affairs, Vice President for Student Affairs, Vice President for Information Technology, Benefits Specialist, and one representative from Human Resources/AAO.
 (Other advisory members may be added as determined by the President.)